Non Production Days and Insufficient Localization

 Interestingly, Japan has stopped producing parts for this car for a long time now whereas no production of ST-90 or its parts takes place in Thailand or Indonesia either as these markets currently produce the latest iteration of Suzuki Carry.
 The parts of ST-90 are allegedly sourced from China, most of which can even be easily ordered from alibaba.com.

 And when we look at the prices of those things, for example, the F8A engine for around $700, the shocks & dampers for $11.5, the brake cylinder for $3, the clutch plate for $5, the steering rack for $6.5 and even dashboard for less than $10.
-If you add up the cost of all the key components the ST-90 would still cost around $900 or less which converts into PKR 1.97 lac.
+Suppose you add up the cost of all the key components the ST-90 would still cost around $900 or less which converts into PKR 1.97 lac.
 Most of these items if ordered in bulk will cost even less.

 Related: Can We Settle the Localization Debate With This?

-So does it means Pak Suzuki is charging us a whopping Rs 1.3 million just to make an empty bodyshell?
+So does it mean Pak Suzuki is charging us a whopping Rs 1.3 million just to make an empty bodyshell?
 The Bolan is currently priced at PKR 1.5 million whereas the Ravi is available at PKR 1.42 million for all the nothingness they have to offer in this day & age.

 As long as there are restrictions on the import of components, the hiccups in production will persist.
-But the question is, why PAAPAM (Pakistan Association of Automotive Parts & Accessories Manufacturers) is not yet capable to produce even the basics of things such as the ST-90 parts?
+But the question is, why PAAPAM (Pakistan Association of Automotive Parts & Accessories Manufacturers) is not yet capable of producing even the basics of things such as the ST-90 parts?
 Nevertheless, it’s a complete failure on Pak Suzuki’s behalf that for more than 40 years, the company has failed to localize one of the most basic vehicles to run on the planet earth today.